RohanYashraj/RohanYashraj_archive/README.md

 <!--
 I'm Rohan 👨‍💻 & I'm a actuarial researcher.
 I'm from India, living in Puttaparthi and currently working at SSSIHL.
 You can find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3].
 -->
-I'm a actuarial researcher 👨‍💻.
+I'm an Actuarial Researcher 👨‍💻.
 I'm from India, living in Puttaparthi and currently working at SSSIHL.
 You can find me on:

 <p align='center'>
     <a href="https://www.linkedin.com/in/rohanyashraj/">